vanducng/datafold-docs/docs/integrations/orchestration/dbt_adv_config.md

 $ export DATAFOLD_APIKEY=RSSQrpfddSEEK8WVtc0zd27f9nsdhPU3AxZ
 ```

-After that you need to compile manifest.json and you are ready to do the check:
+After that, you need to compile `manifest.json`, and you'll be ready to do the check.

 ```
 # Lookup your CI configuration id in URL when you go to Settings -> CI settings -> <name>: